kahlan/kahlan/docs/README.md

 composer install
 ```

-And then you'll be able to run specs with:
+And then run the following command to run specs:
 ```
 ./bin/kahlan --coverage=4
 ```